yxni98/EMNLP_2022/_pages/venue.md

 **The National Aquarium Abu Dhabi**

 The largest aquarium in the Middle East, The National Aquarium in Al Qana is literally swimming with aquatic wildlife featuring over 46,000 animals from more than 300 unique species.
-Spread across 10 nautically-themed zones, from the UAE’s Natural Treasures, sunken sea wrecks and Atlantic caves, right through to flooded forests, fiery volcanoes and a frozen ocean, there are more than 60 attractions that will be sure to delight and excite the whole family.
+Spread across 10 nautically-themed zones, from the UAE's Natural Treasures, sunken sea wrecks, and Atlantic caves, right through to flooded forests, fiery volcanoes, and a frozen ocean, there are more than 60 attractions that will be sure to delight and excite the whole family.
 Directions can be found [here](https://www.google.ae/maps/dir/Current+Location/The%20National%20Aquarium%20Abu%20Dhabi,Abu%20Dhabi/@24.402209,54.49634).

 ![]({{ site.baseurl }}/assets/images/abu_dhabi/aquarium.jpeg)

 **Yas Island**

 This family-friendly entertainment hub is just a 30-minute drive from the city and a 15-minute drive from Abu Dhabi International Airport.
-Yas Island is home to an F1™ race track, several theme parks, an incredible links golf course, beautiful beach, stunning hotels, an impressive mall and much more.
+Yas Island is home to an F1™ race track, several theme parks, an incredible links golf course, a beautiful beach, stunning hotels, an impressive mall and much more.
 It's the perfect place to bring the kids, from toddler to teen, for a fun-filled holiday by the sea.

 ![]({{ site.baseurl }}/assets/images/abu_dhabi/yas_1.jpeg)
 <!-- ![](/assets/images/abu_dhabi/yas_2.jpeg)